The BreakOut Program

 Great Brain Projects

-Every term, the BOS boys complete a project on a subject of their choice consisting of a written report, oral presentation, art project, science demo.
+Every month, the BOS Heroes complete a project on a subject of their choice consisting of a written report, oral presentation, art project, science demo.

 As part of every day, the boys will speak and listen to conversational Spanish with Dr. Richardson